-Stephen Watts Kearney (1784-1948) – One of the foremost frontier officers of the U.S. Army, General Stephen Kearney is remembered for his significant contributions in the Mexican-American War, especially the conquest of California.
-Stephen Watts Kearney was born August 30, 1794, in Newark, New Jersey.
-Following two years of college, Kearney joined the New York Militia and began a military career that would last for 36 years.
+One of the foremost frontier officers of the U.S. Army, General Stephen Kearny is remembered for his significant contributions in the Mexican-American War, especially the conquest of California.
+Stephen Watts Kearny was born August 30, 1794, in Newark, New Jersey.
+Following two years of college, Kearny joined the New York Militia and began a military career that would last for 36 years.
 He spent most of that time traveling throughout the western frontier, exploring, mapping, visiting Indian tribes and keeping the peace.
 He fought in the War of 1812 serving as a First Lieutenant.
 Afterwards he was assigned to the western frontier and in 1819 was a member of the expedition to explore the Yellowstone River in present-day Montana and Wyoming.
 During his travels, he kept extensive journals, including his interactions with Native Americans.

-In 1826, Kearny was appointed as the first commander of the new Jefferson Barracks in Missouri south of St. Louis.
-While stationed there, he was often invited to the nearby city, the center of fur trade, economics and politics of the region.
-By way of Meriwether Lewis Clark, Sr., he was invited as a guest of William Clark of the Lewis and Clark Expedition.
-During this time, Kearny met, courted and married Mary Radford, the stepdaughter of William Clark.
-The couple had eleven children, of whom six died in childhood.
+In 1826, Kearny was appointed as the first commander of the new Jefferson Barracks St. Louis, Missouri.
+During this time, Kearny met, courted, and married Mary Radford, the stepdaughter of William Clark of the famous Corps of Discovery Expedition.
+The couple had eleven children, of whom, six died in childhood.